-For individuals who learn through watching and listening I have created a video presentation of this article.
-To watch and listen to the video presentation, you may click on this link: Stroke, Brain Injury, the Benefits of Neuroplasticity Video Presentation
+For individuals who learn through watching and listening I created a video presentation of this article.

 In 1997, unknowingly, I began the process of creating new neural pathways and brain reorganization through repetitive mirrored movements.
 Mirrored movements through learning, drilling and developing different martial art skills.
 Many mirrored movements using both my (dominant and non-dominant) arms, hands, elbows, legs, knees, and feet, as well as engaging my core (stomach and lower back) muscles.
 In the process, of these repetitive mirrored movements I develope muscle memory.
 I developed an increased range of motion, gross and fine motor skills, as well as balance, agility, and coordination.

 In the middle 1990s, little did I know that I was using the yet defined (at least to me) principle of neuroplasticity.

 Using the principle of neuroplasticity to create new neural pathways and brain reorganization.

 Little did I know that I was, little by little, improving and enhancing my quality of life.

 Unknowingly I was benefiting from ongoing and repetitive mirrored movements.

 Neuroplasticity — MedicineNet.com

 “Neuroplasticity allows the neurons (nerve cells) in the brain to compensate for injury and disease and to adjust their activities in response to new situations or to changes in their environment.
 Brain reorganization takes place by mechanisms such as “axonal sprouting” in which undamaged axons grow new nerve endings to reconnect neurons whose links were injured or severed.
 Undamaged axons can also sprout nerve endings and connect with other undamaged nerve cells, forming new neural pathways to accomplish a needed function.”